Javelina stepping out of an arroyo

 In summer, mesquite seedpods are one of their favorite foods.

-A fairly common sight is a columnar cactus with some bites taken out of its base, where javelina are present.
+A fairly common sight is a columnar cactus with some bites taken out of its base.
+This can happen where packs of the animals are present.
 In most cases, the damage is largely cosmetic and the cactus will be fine.
 However, to prevent further damage, you can surround the base of the cactus with a wire mesh cage.

-While there is no guarantee that javelina won’t eat the plants in your desert garden from time to time, there are some plants that are less palatable to them than others.
-Here a helpful link for javelina resistant plants, but I must tell you that if a javelina is hungry enough, it will eat the plants on this list – I know this from personal experience.
+While there is no guarantee that these animals won’t eat the plants in your desert garden from time to time.
+There are some plants that are less palatable to them than others.
+Here a helpful link for javelina resistant plants.
+I must tell you that if a a wild animal is hungry enough, it will eat the plants on this list – I know this from personal experience.

 The only foolproof way to keep them away from eating your plants is to keep them out with a fence or wall.